nwakaku/researchDao/Readme.md

-# SciWeave: Decentralized Science on Binance Smart Chain (BSC)
+# ResearchDao: Decentralized Science on Binance Smart Chain (BSC)

+## SMART_CONTRACT_ADDRESS : 0xb8502Ee266DcC20390D8C15AB24E9bBd966e0568

 ## Overview

-SciWeave is a decentralized scientific application built on the Binance Smart Chain (BSC) that aims to revolutionize the scientific research process.
+ResearchDao is a decentralized scientific application built on the Binance Smart Chain (BSC) that aims to revolutionize the scientific research process.
 It addresses various challenges in traditional scientific research, such as limited data access, opaque funding processes, lack of transparency, limited collaboration incentives, and a deficit in public engagement.

 ## Key Features

 ### 1. **Decentralized Research Papers**

-SciWeave leverages blockchain technology to create a decentralized repository for research papers.
+ResearchDao leverages blockchain technology to create a decentralized repository for research papers.
 Each research paper is represented as a unique non-fungible token (NFT) on the BSC, ensuring immutability, transparency, and traceability of scientific contributions.

 #### Example Code: